Authors of section

 Classification according to chronology of onset of infection

 Onset of fracture-site infection can be related to the time elapsed since the fracture occurred.
-However, the actual onset of infection may be delayed, beginning some time after the injury.
-This is relevant since progressive infection leads to additional tissue damage, and spread of infection outward from the original infected site.
-It is sometimes difficult to know exactly when an infection begins.
-When it is first diagnosed sometime after the original injury, a careful history from the patient and/or review of laboratory data may suggest a shorter duration of active infection.
+Identification of infection may be delayed, beginning some time after the injury.
+This is relevant since progressive infection leads to infection spreading outward from the original infected site and causing additional tissue damage.
+It can be difficult to know exactly when an infection begins.
+When it is first diagnosed some time after the original injury, a careful history from the patient and/or review of laboratory data may suggest a shorter duration of active infection.

 classifications of wound infection